PTSD - Trauma Release Therapy

 PTSD is where the brain is consistently flooded by the replaying of a traumatic event(s) even when the event or the danger from that event is long gone.

-If you get flooded by hormones and find you heart and mind racing just by thinking about something, just imagine how the constant thinking about that something starts to become a pattern of thinking and behaviours that is then known as PTSD.
+The constant flooding of vigilance and stress related hormones may be how you often find you heart and mind racing just by thinking about something, just imagine how the constant thinking about that something starts to become a pattern of thinking and behaviours - as that pattern embeds - that is then known as PTSD.

 Post Traumatic Stress Disorder - POST means PAST - this is something that is brought into the now by recurring thought patterns - that is affecting your experience of NOW.